arizonatribe/react-auth-wrapper/docs/Getting-Started/HidingAlternate.md

 # Hiding and Displaying Alternate Components

-In addition to controlling what pages users can access in an application, another common requirement is to hide or display different elements on the page depending on the user's permissions. redux-auth-wrapper also provides an HOC that makes this easy to do in your application.
+In addition to controlling what pages users can access in an application, another common requirement is to hide or display different elements on the page depending on the user's permissions. react-auth-wrapper also provides an HOC that makes this easy to do in your application.

 ## Hiding a Component